My HR Diaries

 Dear Diary,

 This morning, my manager sent an update to the team.
-She wants to be copied on all email anyone in the team is sending.
-Not just a few but every one.
+She wants to be copied on all emails that anyone in the team is sending.
+Not just a few, but everyone.
 And every meeting we’re setting up?
 She wants to be in the loop.
 Every invite.
 Every step.

 I read the message twice.
 I didn’t quite get it.